May 19, 2023

 Table of Contents

-After experimenting with both text and image generative AI on my homelab and observing enterprise adoption patterns, I see six areas where the technology delivers the most compelling ROI:
+After experimenting with both text and image generative AI on my homelab and observing how businesses are adopting these tools, I see six areas delivering the most compelling ROI:

 | Application | What It Does | Business Impact |